010g/AutoMind/README.md

    - Mark any note as 'Favorite' to add it to the 'Favorites' list for quicker access.
 4. **Personalizing Settings**:
     - Navigate to the 'Settings' menu.
-    - Here you can:
     - Select the preferred language for audio input.
     - Choose your desired note output language.
     - Decide the note output style.
     - Adjust the summary output length to your liking.

 </details>